Price: Rs. 24.50

 Liquidity and Credit Analysis

-Jaypee Power’s average interest coverage ratio over the last 5 financial years has been 1.55 times this indicates that the Company can meet its debt obligations without any difficulty.
+Jaypee Power’s average interest coverage ratio over the last 5 financial years has been 1.55 times this indicates that the Company can meet its short term debt obligations without difficulty.

 Diversification efforts to augment growth